argoproj-labs/terraform-provider-argocd/docs/resources/application_set.md

 Optional:

+- `file_parameter` (Block Set) File parameters for the helm template. (see [below for nested schema](#nestedblock--spec--generator--merge--generator--matrix--generator--list--template--spec--source--helm--file_parameter))
 - `ignore_missing_value_files` (Boolean) Prevents 'helm template' from failing when `value_files` do not exist locally by not appending them to 'helm template --values'.
 - `parameter` (Block Set) Helm parameters which are passed to the helm template command upon manifest generation. (see [below for nested schema](#nestedblock--spec--generator--merge--generator--matrix--generator--list--template--spec--source--helm--parameter))
 - `pass_credentials` (Boolean) If true then adds '--pass-credentials' to Helm commands to pass credentials to all domains.